SaiGorijala/Deploying-a-Java-Web-App-with-Maven-Nexus-and-Tomcat/README.md

 ### Objective

 The primary goal is to establish a robust, multi-server environment to build a Java web application, store the resulting artifact in a repository, and deploy it to a live web server.
-This guide details a complete CI/CD workflow using Maven for building, Nexus as an artifact repository, and Apache Tomcat for deployment, all hosted on AWS EC2 instances.
+This guide details a workflow using Maven for building, Nexus as an artifact repository, and Apache Tomcat for deployment, all hosted on AWS EC2 instances.

 ### Environment & Prerequisites